Natural Resource Management

 The Huon Valley has a wealth of natural resources and Huon Valley Council is committed to achieving and promoting positive and progressive NRM outcomes across our municipal area.

-The Council is implementing an NRM Strategy for the Huon Valley, which provides a comprehensive and action-oriented framework for sustainably managing, protecting and conserving the natural resources upon which we all depend.
+Council has developed and implemented an NRM Strategy for the Huon Valley, which will provide a comprehensive and action-oriented framework for sustainably managing, protecting and conserving the natural resources upon which we all depend.
 The Strategy identifies key natural resource management issues and their causes, with the aim of allocating available resources and prioritising on-ground actions in strategic areas to achieve beneficial and balanced environmental outcomes.

 Huon Valley Council is also committed to involving, empowering and enabling the community to improve the environment in which we live.
 To this end, the NRM Unit works closely with the local volunteer ‘care’ network (Landcare, Coastcare, Bushcare, Rivercare, Waterwatch and ‘Friends of’ groups), local schools, the Huon Valley community, primary producers, industry, stakeholder associations, State and Commonwealth governments.